 Electric car myths busted

-Electric cars can save you money on refuelling and they’re great for the planet – but people still hesitate to buy them.
-Concerns like where to charge on long journeys, the cost of the vehicles, and the cost of insurance are common.
-But the good news is that people are innovating quickly, and it’s becoming easier to be the owner of an electric car.
-Some of the concerns are now much less of an issue.
+Electric cars could save you money on refuelling and are better for the environment – but people still hesitate to buy them.
+Concerns like where to charge on long journeys, the cost to buy the vehicles and insurance are common.

 Many people believe it’s more expensive to insure an electric car (EV).
-We asked Martin Smith if this is true.
+We asked Martin Smith, our Claims manager, if this is true.
 “The realistic answer will always be, ‘Who knows?’” he says.
 “There are many things that go into the modern, sophisticated pricing models used by insurance companies which look at a whole range of factors both relating to the driver and how they’re going to use the vehicle.”

 These factors include driving experience, claims history, and – of course – the performance of the vehicle as well as the anticipated cost of repairs to that vehicle if it becomes involved in an accident or gets stolen.

-“So, there are a huge number of factors, and they’re common regardless of what powers the vehicle.
+“So, there are several factors, and they’re common regardless of what powers the vehicle.
 But with electric vehicles being a relatively new form of technology it’s certainly the case that they’re a bit unique,” says Martin.
 “They bring to repairs different requirements, which are unusual.
 You must have the right technology, so that used to be reflected in the price.
 But over time, as that technology becomes increasingly mainstream, the effects have been flattened out in the pricing models.”

 Essentially, there’s nothing unique to EVs that makes them more expensive to insure – they’re like any other car.
 If it’s very expensive or has a lot of technology, those are things that can contribute to a higher premium.